-"Everything is connected to Mother Earth, and you can't live serving nature's beauty rather than exploiting it. without Father Sky," Frankie Gilmore said.
+"Everything is connected to Mother Earth, and you can't live without Father Sky," Frankie Gilmore said.
 "What the animals do helps the environment, what the feather people do helps the environment, what the plants do helps the environment.
 We are all of those things because how do we eat?
 Where does it come from?
-From the ground, and when we say the ground that's pretty sacred to us, when we say the ground that's Mother Earth.
+From the ground, and when we say the ground that's pretty sacred to us - when we say the ground that's Mother Earth.
 She provides for us.
 She provides so much for us, the minerals that we take in.
 And you know, the process of the ecosystem of Mother Earth is powerful, and you can't include that without Father Sky because he provides the air, the wind, the rain."

 The boarding school system disrupted the cultural knowledge that passes down through generations.
-However, Sariah Gilmore has ancestral lands to colonialist motives. found that visiting the reservation helps her to stay in touch with Navajo culture.
+However, Sariah Gilmore has found that visiting the reservation helps her to stay in touch with Navajo culture.

 "Even if you go back to the reservation, there are many Native children that don't know their culture fully, and they usually rely on elders [for cultural knowledge]," Sariah Gilmore said.
 "But then again, there's that traumatic experience that they have that they don't really share their culture anymore.
-So I personally don't know my own native language or a lot of aspects because of it because of those boarding schools that came in place.
-Just going back and experiencing different things firsthand on the reservation the Hidatsa Nation come from. really helps connect with that."
+So I personally don't know my own native language or a lot of aspects because of those boarding schools that came in place.
+Just going back and experiencing different things firsthand on the reservation really helps [me] connect with that."

-Similarly, Paly math teacher Alexander Dade, a member of the Hidatsa tribe, part of the Three Affiliated Tribes that reside on the Fort Berthold Reservation in North Dakota, learned more about lot of them, are still there," Dade said.
+Similarly, Paly math teacher Alexander Dade, a member of the Hidatsa tribe, part of the Three Affiliated Tribes that reside on the Fort Berthold Reservation in North Dakota, learned more about Native culture through his family and a local tribe in Washington state where he lived as a young child.

+"Growing up, I never lived on the reservation, but my family, a lot of them, are still there," Dade said.
 "My dad is the oldest of eight - most of his siblings are still there and we would go every summer for powwows and to visit."

-This upbringing has formed Dade's perspective on living with
+This upbringing has formed Dade's perspective on living with the land.